isaaclyman/pooty/README.md

 - ~~**Inserting view templates**.
 Only worry about the ones visible at page load; `bucket` templates can be handled on the fly.~~ DONE.

 - **Array functions**.
 Teach Pooty how to add and remove templated nodes inside of a `bucket` when the state changes.
-Add "push", "unshift", "pop", "replace", and "splice" functions, maybe as functions off of `(ControllerScope) this.array`.
+Add "push", "unshift", "pop", "replace", and "splice" functions, maybe as functions off of `(ControllerScope) this.bucket`.

 - ~~**Mutate**.
 Both `input` and `url` ought to have a `mutate` method for incoming data.~~ DONE.